pji/mkname/README.rst

 *   Added ability to list the genders assigned to the names.
 *   Added ability to duplicate the names database for customization.
 *   Added tools for adding names to a names database.
+*   Added `mkname_tools` script for administering the names database.

 How do I run the tests?